Digital Forensics and Incident Response Guide

 How Digital Forensics Powers Incident Response?

-Digital forensics gives your Incident Response team (CERT / CSIRT) the information they need to respond effectively.
+Digital forensics gives your Incident Response team (CERT / CSIRT) the evidence needed to respond with speed and accuracy.
+It’s the backbone of digital forensics and incident response solutions.

-Beyond immediate response, forensics supports the remediation process.
-It provides evidence for litigation, documentation for auditors, and insights that shape preventative measures.
-This reduces overall risk and speeds future response times.
+Beyond immediate response, forensics supports remediation, litigation, audits, and prevention.
+This lowers risk and speeds future responses.

 The Incident Response Lifecycle